EMAN-Omeka/Babel/README.md

 ## Warning

 This plugin is a work in progress.
+Most things should provided you follow the instructions below, but the code may still be faulty in some places.
+It shouldn't affect your website in any critical way though.

 Feedback is much appreciated.

 ## Purpose

-This module aims to provide an elegant way to translate Omeka CONTENT, as opposed to Omeka interface strings, which are handled via the usual gettext technology.
+This module aims to provide an elegant way to translate Omeka **content**, as opposed to Omeka interface strings, which are handled via the usual gettext technology.

-It provides a hopefuly seemless integration of translation features directly into standard Omeka content management forms.
+It provides a hopefully seamless integration of translation features directly into standard Omeka content management forms.

+It is designed to work well with our other plugin, [UiTemplates](https://github.com/ENS-ITEM/UiTemplates).

+## Prerequisites

+Make sure [SwitchLanguage](https://gitlab.com/TIME_LAS/Omeka_Plugin_SwitchLang/) is installed and activated.

 ## Installation

-Make sure SwitchLanguage is installed and activated.

-Configure available languages at `http://yoursite.com/admin/plugins/config? name=SwitchLanguage`.
+Configure available languages via the SwitchLanguage interface at `http://yoursite.com/admin/plugins/config?name=SwitchLanguage`.

 The "Flag only" option is highly recommended, otherwise the admin screens will function badly.

-The module installs as usual, but you need to modify a core file.
+The module must be installed as usual, but you need to modify some files.

+#### Core

 In  `application/libraries/globals.php`, the declaration of these two functions must be changed to this :